Slapped cheek disease (fifth disease)

 Slapped cheek disease, also known as fifth disease, is a common childhood viral infection.
 It is caused by the human parvovirus B19 and is called "slapped cheek disease" due to its characteristic red facial rash.
 It is sometimes called erythema infectiosum.

-The disease mainly occurs in children and is usually mild.
+The disease mainly occurs in children and is usually accompanied with mild, cold-like symptoms.
 However, complications can occur in those with weakened immune systems and blood disorders.

 If a woman contracts slapped cheek disease during the first half of her pregnancy, there is a small risk that the unborn child can develop a serious form of anaemia, or that the baby may miscarry.
 This occurs in less than 10% of pregnant women infected with the condition.